 After creating a beautiful edible organic garden, the last thing you need is a varnished or painted garden bench, leaching toxic chemicals into your soil every time it rains or you water your garden!

 An easy solution is to use natural coffee grounds to stain your garden benches.
 Use coffee grounds to give a beautiful sepia color that will not contaminate your garden.

 Used coffee grounds make an excellent substrate for these gourmet delectables!

-#7 – Shoo Away the Neighbor Cats
+#7 – What Can Coffee Grounds Be Used For – Shoo Away the Neighbor Cats

-You could also ask any coffeeshop or restaurant you patronize to save their coffee grounds for you and they’d likely oblige you.
+You could also ask any local coffee shop or restaurant you patronize to save their coffee grounds for you, and they’d likely oblige you.